Beyond the Background: Gravitational Wave Anisotropy and Continuous Waves from Supermassive Black Hole Binaries: Methods

 Here, $\Delta f$ is the frequency bin width and arises when considering a finite number of sources in finite frequency bins $N\sim f*T\sim f/\Delta f$, over an observing duration $T$.

 The GWB is then calculated as the sum of gravitational waves from all background (BG) binaries

 Here, we define BG binaries to include all but the single loudest at each frequency because the most immediate observational application of this work will be the detection of \textit{one} CW source, before PTAs can resolve multiple of them.
-We calculate a characteristic mass, mass ratio, redshift, comoving distance, separation, and angular separation for the background at each frequency using an $\hcbg$-weighted average over all BG binaries emitting at that frequency.
+When considering the GW-only model without phenomenological hardening, this in combination with the GW hardening rate $(da/dt)_\tr{gw}$, leads to the $\hcbg \propto f^{-2/3}$ power law often used as a comparison point for the characteristic strain spectra.
+In reality, we expect deviations from this power law not only due to the phenomenological hardening before GWs dominate the evolution \citep{kocsis+2011}, but also due to the discretization of sources where the power-law would otherwise predict fractional binaries \citep{Sesana+2008}.
+We also calculate the characteristic mass, mass ratio, redshift, comoving distance, separation, and angular separation for the SMBHBs contributing most to the background at each frequency.
+To do so, we perform an $\hcbg$-weighted average over all BG binaries emitting at that frequency.